svenJonis138/code_quality_issues/README.md

 * There are no classes in this example, but you should use UppercaseCamelCase for class names
 * Remove redundant comments
 * Remove unnecessary print statements
+* Remove unused code, variables and imports
-* Avoid very long lines, revise into two or more shorter lines
+* Avoid very long lines, revise into two or more shorter lines.
-* Variable names should be specific and descriptive. `data` is always a bad variable name - everything is data
+* Variable names should be specific and descriptive. `data` is almost always a bad variable name - everything is data
 * Avoid reasigning variables to store a different type of data
 * Repetitive code can often be replaced with a function
 * Complex functions should be broken into simpler functions